 Eileen Collins presses her face against the glass of the shuttle.
 She is desperately trying to see something.
 Like anyone far from home when they see land, they look for what they know.
-Except for Eileen Collins, 48, far from home is outer space.
+Except for Eileen Collins, 48, far from home in outer space.
 And that little slice of familiarity is a country she visited once but thinks of often.
 “I was trying to see Ireland.
 But our orbit was too low and it was too cloudy,” she laments, sitting on her hands in an uncomfortable chair in the Sheraton Hotel and Towers in Manhattan.
 She admits being pleased to talk to Irish America; after all, her father James, a retired postal worker, has been a subscriber to the magazine for all of its twenty years.

+Collins on STS-93 with Columbia in 1999, when she became the first female commander of a shuttle mission.
 Collins, the calm commander of the shuttle Discovery — the first mission into space since the Columbia disaster two and a half years ago — is enduring a grueling round of media interviews.
 A sort of public debriefing.
 “It was very important that we got back into space.
 We will fly into space until we finish what we have to do,” she says.
 “I believe we need to keep on exploring.
 We’re just taking baby steps with the space shuttle and the space station.
 We’re going to go back to the moon.
 It’s part of this country’s plan to get people back to the moon, and to Mars.
 We’re going to get out there and find out.
 I do believe that.
 I think it’s kind of unimaginable that we would really be alone in this universe.
 I think that probably not our generation, but future generations of people on Earth will find intelligent life.”

 Thanks to a completed mission, NASA has confidence that the space program is not dead.
 Discovery returned safely to Earth on August 19, fourteen days after launching on a beautiful Cape Canaveral day.
 Commander Collins staged a flawless nighttime touchdown of STS-114 at Edwards Air Force Base at 5:11 a.m., and in the silence of the predawn day, nations across the globe breathed a huge sigh of relief.
 A big bright dot pierced the sky and a loud double boom sound announced the arrival of a job well done.